-Glossary T +++ Popular Articles: 'Technology', 'Throughput', 'Takeoff'
+Glossary T +++ Popular Articles: 'Teleport', 'Temperature', 'Thrust'

 Deutsch: Reisender / Español: Viajero / Português: Viajante / Français: Voyageur / Italiano: Viaggiatore

 In the Space industry context, a traveler typically refers to documentation or a person.
-When it refers to documentation, it is a set of records accompanying Hardware or Spacecraft components throughout the Manufacturing, testing, and deployment processes.
+When it refers to documentation, it is a set of records accompanying Hardware or Spacecraft components throughout the Manufacturing, Testing, and deployment processes.
 When referring to a person, it describes astronauts or space tourists traveling to and from space.

 Deutsch: Behandlung / Español: Tratamiento / Português: Tratamento / Français: Traitement / Italiano: Trattamento